EvitaKnits/Cashflow-Companion/README.md

 ### Process Flowchart

 I created this flowchart to think about the various paths through the app from the command line and what the user journeys would look like.
-Please open the chart full width or use the zoom function in Git Hub to see the information.
+Please open the chart full width or use the zoom function in GitHub to see the information.

 There are two more details regarding the user journeys that I have omitted from the flowchart so as not to crowd it and make it illegible:
 - At the end of each journey the user will be automatically returned home(to the start of the flowchart), apart from on the expense arm of the flowchart where the user will be returned to the budget choice menu instead.